aroberge/friendly-traceback-docs/docs/source/usage_adv.rst

       --verbosity VERBOSITY, --level VERBOSITY
                             This sets the "verbosity" level, that is the amount of information provided.
-      --import_only         Imports the module instead of running it as a script.
       --version             Displays the current version.
-      --dev                 Adds some extra functions in the console, useful for development.
       --formatter FORMATTER
                             Specify a formatter function, as a dotted path.
 Example: --formatter friendly_traceback.formatters.markdown